AMH-4/stock-analysis/README.md

 ## Results

-#### *Analysis:*
-The focus of this challenge project was to determine and compare the effectivness of the orginal code script to the refactored code script.
-A refactored code script allows the user to automate analysis and reduce the chance of accidents and/or errors.
-As seen in the screen-shot images below, the orgianal code script did run faster than the refactored code script.
-However, faster does not always mean more efficient.
-The orginal code script, while good for analysis of 12 stocks, was not built to analyze a robust amount of data.
-Refactoring the code script means that the user/client/Steve can perform analysis of a larger data set (the entire stock market).

 #### *Process:*
 With the purpose of this analysis definded, one main deliverable be neccessary to perform.
 - Refactor VBA code and measure performance